Yoodle-Education-Services/Paparazzi/README.md

 # Paparazzi
 jewelry web site
-This is also a reository to demonstrate how to update inventory
+This is a repository to demonstrate how to display and update inventory

+This is a new branch, chatbot feature